tamu-edu/ORATOR-ATLAS/README.md

 The recommended software package to use is Protege.
 The link to Protege can be found [here](https://protege.stanford.edu/).
 It is recommended to install Protege  Desktop.
 This application allows for viewing and modifying the onotology.

-The onotology can be loaded into the software by .....
+The onotology can be loaded into the software by File->Open and then selecting the relevant "***.owl" file.

 ## SemanticImage
 This package is used to start the conversion of existing semantically segmented datasets into a more standarized format.
 The input to this step is a semantically segmented image and a json file containing the RGB value and corresponding semantic class.
 The output file contains the necessary information for input into OntologyInstantiation, such as the input image, ATLAS version, object class, object size, and polygon vertices.